-IESE Business School in Barcelona (Spain) offers an 18 month program that has been ranked high consistently by Financial Times, Forbes, BusinessWeek and the Economist.
+IESE Business School in Barcelona (Spain) offers a 15-19 month program that has been ranked high consistently by Financial Times, Forbes, BusinessWeek and the Economist.

 After the first year, students get the opportunity of a corporate internship, summer entrepreneur experience, or a social internship.
 The IESE Career Services team plays a key role in helping students.

-Students also have the option of taking up international elective offerings in USA, Brazil, China or Kenya.
+Students also have the option of taking up international elective offerings in USA, Brazil, China, or Kenya.
 For those keen on a longer stay abroad, the International Exchange Program allows students to complete a whole term at another top MBA program in USA, France, India, China, Australia, or Latin America.

 In this guest post, IESE MBA student Savita Hinger shares her experience.

 I started preparing in December.
 I scheduled the exam in February.
 I studied for 2 hours on weekdays and 4 hours on weekends.
 Unlike most GMAT takers, I didn’t give any mock tests until the last 15 days of the exam.
 In the last 2 weeks, I gave one test everyday.